-Collection of the spilled cargo may be performed using particular pump and pipes located in the cargo area or by gravity drainage through specially provided pipes.
+Collection of the spilled cargo may be performed using particular pump and pipes located in the cargo area or by direct gravity drainage through specially provided pipes.
 The system shall be provided with means for removal of cargo residues from the pipes, when the collection of the spilled cargo is over.

-Automatic gravity drainage shall be used during cargo operations where cargo spills may occur, and shall not be used under normal conditions when at sea.
-For gravity drainage, each pipe of deck system shall be arranged with a manually operated valve opened only during cargo operations and an automatic scupper.
+Direct gravity drainage may be used during cargo operations where cargo spills may occur, and shall not be used under normal conditions when at sea.
+For direct gravity drainage, each pipe of deck system shall be arranged with a manually operated valve opened only during cargo operations, as well as an automatic scupper or non-disconnectable drainage arrangement preventing vapour discharge to the atmosphere.

-3.5.3.3.4 On oil tankers, chemical tankers and NLS tankers, the points where cargo hoses are connected to cargo manifolds shall be fitted with pipes for drainage of leaks to a holding tank or a slop tank.
+3.5.3.3.4 On oil tankers, chemical tankers and NLS tankers, in the points where cargo hoses are connected to cargo manifolds, the trays shall be provided, which are fitted with pipes for drainage of leaks to a holding tank or a slop tank, and shutoff valves.

-The trays shall have the following minimum dimension:
+The trays shall have the following minimum dimensions:

-tray length shall be so that the cargo manifold doesn't extend beyond forward and aft ends of the tray;
+tray length shall be so that the cargo manifold does not extend beyond forward and aft ends of the tray;

-width - at least 1,8 m, at that the spill tray extends at least 1,2 m outboard of the end of the manifold flange;
+width is at least 1,8 m, at that the spill tray extends at least 1,2 m outboard of the end of the manifold flange;

-minimum depth - 0,3 m.
+minimum depth is 0,3 m.